-The UDSM provides a synchronous (blocking) interface to data stores for which an application will block while waiting for a response to a data store request.
-It also provides an asynchronous (nonblocking) interface to data stores wherein an application program can make a request to a data store and not wait for the request to return a response before continuing execution.
-The asynchronous interface is important for applications which do not need to wait for all data store operations to complete before continuing execution and can often considerably reduce the completion time for such applications.
+The UDSM and enhanced clients provide a synchronous (blocking) interface to data stores and cloud services for which an application will block while waiting for a response to a request.
+They also provide an asynchronous (nonblocking) interface to data stores and cloud services wherein an application program can make a request and not wait for the request to return a response before continuing execution.
+The asynchronous interface is important for applications which do not need to wait for all data store or cloud service operations to complete before continuing execution and can often considerably reduce the completion time for such applications.